Sárospatak

-Sárospatak (Potok am Bodroch; Potamopolis; Serbian: Муд Стреам; Slovakian: Šarišský Potok, Blatný Potok) lit.
-Muddy Stream or Muddy Brook on the Bodrog') is a town in Borsod-Abaúj-Zemplén County, northern Hungary.
+Sárospatak (Potock, Blattenbach, Blatný Potok, lit.
+Muddy Stream or Muddy Creek) is a town in Borsod-Abaúj-Zemplén County, northern Hungary.
 It lies 70 km northeast from Miskolc, in the Bodrog river valley.
 The town, often called simply Patak, is a cultural centre, a historical town and a popular tourist destination.

 History

 The area has been inhabited since ancient times.
 Sárospatak was granted town status in 1201 by King Emeric.
 In the Middle Ages it was an important place due to its proximity to an important trade route leading to Poland.

 Castle of Sárospatak

 13th century

 Its castle, built by Andrew II, is traditionally identified as the birthplace of his daughter Saint Elizabeth.

 15th and 16th centuries

 Sárospatak was elevated to the rank of free royal town by King Sigismund.
 In 1460, during the reign of King Matthias it received the right to hold a market.
 In the 15th and 16th centuries, it was owned by the Pálóczi (Pálóczy) family, until baron Antal Pálóczi was killed at the first Battle of Mohács in 1526, which precipitated a conflict between the family of his widow, born of the Perényi family, and the Pálóczi-related Dobó family.
 The Perényi family gained control of the castle, and it was in their possession until 1602, when it passed to the Dobó family.